 Here are the main pros of the Waterfall Methodology:

-• Fits mobile teams: the use of this method allows the project as a whole to keep a more detailed and solid design scope and structure thanks to all the initial planning stages of the project and of documentation.
-This is especially convenient for large teams that could have employees coming and going during the life cycle of the project.
+• Fits mobile teams: the use of this method allows the project as a whole to keep a more detailed and solid design scope and structure thanks to all the initial planning stages of the project.

 • Allows a structured organization of resources: Whilst some might argue that this is a burden rather than an benefit, the Waterfall model forces the project, and even the organization that uses it, to be extremely disciplined in its structure.
 Most major projects will necessarily include detailed procedures to manage every aspect of the project.